Search for a rare disease

 Other search option(s)

-Short stature is present from birth with mesomelic shortening of the limbs (shortening of the middle segments of the forearms and lower legs).
-Madelung deformity may only be detected in puberty.
+The characteristics of mesomelic disproportion of the limbs and Madelung deformity may develop over time, presenting anywhere from birth to adolescence.
 The wrist deformity is bilateral and is characterized by shortened and bowed radii and ulnae leading to dorsal dislocation of the distal ulna and limited mobility of the wrist and elbow.
 Expression is variable but the clinical features are generally more severe in females.
 Male patients show an athletic body habitus due to muscular hypertrophy, without any underlying muscle disorder.
 Intelligence is normal.

-In around 70 % of cases, LWD is caused by haploinsufficiency of the short stature homeobox (SHOX) gene, which maps to the pseudoautosomal region 1 (PAR1) of the sexual chromosomes (Xp22.33 and Yp11.32).
-Haploinsufficiency results from heterozygous mutations and deletions of SHOX, or of the downstream PAR1 (where SHOX enhancer elements are located).
+In around 70% of cases, LWD is caused by haploinsufficiency of the short stature homeobox (SHOX) gene, which maps to the pseudoautosomal region 1 (PAR1) of the sexual chromosomes (Xp22.33 and Yp11.32).
+Haploinsufficiency results from heterozygous mutations and deletions of SHOX, or of the enhancer regions located upstream and downstream of SHOX, in the PAR1.
 The molecular defect remains unknown in the remaining 30% of LWD cases.
-SHOX-associated LWD is part of a spectrum of disorders (ranging from the most severe Langer mesomelic dysplasia (LMD) to LWD, isolated Madelung deformity and so-called idiopathic short stature; see these terms), all associated with SHOX/PAR1 anomalies.
+SHOX-associated LWD is part of a spectrum of disorders (ranging from the most severe Langer mesomelic dysplasia (LMD) to LWD to short stature, all associated with SHOX/PAR1 anomalies.
 The prevalence of SHOX/PAR1 mutations is estimated at 1/1000.

-Diagnosis of LWD may be suspected on the basis of the clinical and radiologic findings and can be confirmed by molecular analysis (microsatellite marker analysis, FISH or, preferably, MLPA for PAR1 deletions, HRM, dHPLC and/or DNA sequencing for point mutations, small deletions and insertions of SHOX).
+Diagnosis of LWD may be suspected on the basis of the clinical and radiologic findings and can be confirmed by molecular analysis (preferably multiplex ligation-dependent probe amplification for PAR1 deletions and DNA sequencing for point mutations, small deletions and insertions of SHOX).

-Differential diagnoses should include the other SHOX-related haploinsufficiency disorders and related conditions such as Turner syndrome and distal monosomy Xp (see these terms).
+Differential diagnoses should include the other SHOX-related haploinsufficiency disorders and related conditions such as Turner syndrome and distal monosomy Xp.